This Homemade Vanilla Bean Paste is made of two ingredients and delivers a concentrated vanilla flavor far more intense than any storebought version.

 What is Vanilla bean paste?

-Why make this homemade vanilla bean paste?
+Why make vanilla bean paste at HOme?

 - The homemade paste has a rich, intense natural vanilla flavor that store-bought vanilla bean versions cannot compete with.

-- You can adjust the strength and flavor.
+- It is a simple, easy, and you can adjust the strength and flavor.

 - It is a great way to preserve vanilla beans.
 While I love using them in milk tea, butter, or muffins, this paste lasts for several months, and you can use it whenever you need a vanilla flavor.

-Ingredients in Vanilla Bean Paste
+Vanilla Paste Ingredients

 Vanilla Beans: What kind should I use?